 For our latest blog series, Donna Childs will be sharing her knowledge with the Datto community.
 Childs is a disaster recovery expert and founder of Prisere LLC, and has advised Fortune 500 companies in risk management and operational continuity strategies.
-She will also co-host a Datto webinar on February 4.
-Register now for the Five Keys To Creating a Disaster Recovery Plan For SMBs.
+She also co-hosted a Datto webinar which you can watch now Five Keys To Creating a Disaster Recovery Plan For SMBs.

 Trusted advisors to small businesses, such as managed service providers (MSPs), know the importance of enabling robust business continuity plans.
 As tech-savvy professionals, we are familiar with the depressing numbers:

 - Over 75 percent of small businesses experience some level of data loss

 - 80 percent of data interruptions can close a business for at least a day

 Yet surveys of small business conducted by local chapters of the American Red Cross consistently find that two-thirds or more of small businesses fail to implement even basic continuity measures.